addiscent/vagrant-ruby-rails/README.md

 The example web page shows :

+        Welcome aboard
-        "Welcome aboard.
-You’re riding Ruby on Rails!".
+        You’re riding Ruby on Rails!

-You may now terminate execution of the _Rails_ WEBrick test server, by entering _Ctrl-C_ in the _guest-vbox_ terminal.
+You may now terminate execution of the _Rails_ _WEBrick_ test server, by entering _Ctrl-C_ in the _guest-vbox_ terminal.

 This ends verification of a successful build.
 You may now continue to develop this new app "myapp" scaffolding example app, or you may remove it if you have no other use for it.
 If you wish to remove it, you may enter the following command.
 (Always double-check your spelling when entering a command which contains "rm -rf ...").